yolo3301/Mars/Preist/Leet2.md

 + 363
 + *330* -- to see if remember the idea
 + **410** -- binary search, hard to think in the right way
++ 403 -- probably still looking into the best solution